Azure-Samples/ms-identity-javascript-nodejs-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of `msal-node-webapp` (by default `http://localhost:4000/`).
 1. Find the key `endpoint` and replace the existing value with the base address of `msal-node-webapi` (by default `http://localhost:5000/`).
 1. Find the key `policies.authorities` abd replace it with the authority strings of your policies/user-flows, e.g. `https://fabrikamb2c.b2clogin.com/fabrikamb2c.onmicrosoft.com/b2c_1_susi`.
-1. Find the key `policies.authorityDomain` abd replace it with the domain of your authority, e.g. `fabrikamb2c.b2clogin.com`.

 The rest of the **key-value** pairs are for resources/APIs that you would like to call.
 They are set as **default**, but you can modify them as you wish: